 As Nursing Homes Reopen For Visitors, Be Alert to Signs of Neglect and Abuse

 Concerns over COVID-19 have kept people with loved ones in nursing homes from having in-person visits.
 Many families have had to content themselves with phone calls, online meetings, and visits through windows at the facility.
 As the number of cases has declined recently, nursing homes have begun easing restrictions.
-Our Bronx & New Rochelle estate planning attorneys urge you to use upcoming in-person visits to assess your loved ones’ health and whether they are getting the quality of care they need.
+Our Bronx & Westchester estate planning attorneys urge you to use upcoming in-person visits to assess your loved ones’ health and whether they are getting the quality of care they need.

 Warning Signs To Be Alert For When Visiting Nursing Home Residents

 In July of 2020, the New York State Health Facilities Association (NYSHFA) and Center for Assisted Living (NYSCAL) announced that they would begin lifting restrictions on nursing home visits, provided certain requirements were met.
 In addition to standards regarding the use of masks, social distancing, and disinfecting of surfaces, facilities had to have no new cases of COVID-19 for 28 days.
 Many facilities are just now able to meet this last requirement as other states begin easing their nursing home restrictions as well.

 In the excitement of seeing loved ones in person again, it is important to take time to assess their health and well-being.
 Rather than simply asking questions, in-person visits allow you to see for yourself how they are and how the nursing home is being run.
 Warning signs to be alert for include:

 - Your loved one has unexplained bruises or other injuries;

 - They appear unkempt;

 - They have suffered general declines in overall physical or mental health;

 - They tend to isolate or appear overly fearful, nervous, or depressed;